Droxidopa

-Droxidopa (INN; trade name Northera; also known as L-DOPS, L-threo-dihydroxyphenylserine, L-threo-DOPS and SM-5688) is a synthetic amino acid precursor which acts as a prodrug to the neurotransmitter norepinephrine (noradrenaline).
-Unlike norepinephrine, droxidopa is capable of crossing the protective blood–brain barrier (BBB).
+Side effects of droxidopa include headache, dizziness, nausea, and hypertension, among others.
+Droxidopa is a synthetic amino acid precursor which acts as a prodrug to the neurotransmitter norepinephrine (noradrenaline).
+Hence, it acts as a non-selective agonist of the α- and β-adrenergic receptors.
+Unlike norepinephrine, but similarly to levodopa (L-DOPA), droxidopa is capable of crossing the protective blood–brain barrier (BBB).